Cortes, Surigao del Sur: Climate

+Flora

+In 2023, a Vulnerable species of Begonia, B. noraaunorae, named after Nora Aunor, a Filipina actress and National Artist of the Philippines, was discovered in the limestone areas of this town.

 Demographics

 Economy

 Agriculture is the major source of living in Cortes.
 It is also known for its rich source of sea foods.
 Fishing is one source of living.
 However, there are limitations that been lay down by the local government to protect their sea against abuse.
 Farming is the second source of living.